adap/flower/examples/embedded-devices/README.md

 # pip install -r requirements_tensorflow.txt
 ```

 If you are working on this tutorial on your laptop or desktop, it can host the Flower server that will orchestrate the entire FL process.
 You could also use an embedded device (e.g. a Raspberry Pi) as the Flower server.
-In order to do that, pleas follow the setup steps below.
+In order to do that, please follow the setup steps below.

 ## Setting up a Raspberry Pi